Beyond Frosting » Recipes » Desserts » Cheesecakes » Mini Gingerbread Cheesecakes

 This post is sponsored by American Dairy Association Mideast.
 All opinions are my own.

-Speaking of work, can I take a minute and acknowledge the farming industry, particularly the dairy farmers?
+Speaking of, can I take a minute and acknowledge the farming industry, particularly the dairy farmers?
 In Ohio and West Virginia, dairy farm families raise more than 268,000 dairy cows on about 2,200 dairy farms.
 The milk makes it from these dairy farms to your fridge in as little as 48 hours.

-It goes without saying that between my toddler and my baking, we go through so much milk, but also dairy foods like heavy cream, cream cheese, yogurt and plenty of snacking cheese!
-After visiting a couple dairy farms a few years ago, I think it’s unbelievable what these generational dairy farms can do.
+It goes without saying that between my toddler and my baking, we go through so much milk, but also dairy foods like heavy cream, cream cheese, yogurt, and plenty of snacking cheese!
+After visiting a couple of dairy farms a few years ago, I think it’s unbelievable what these generational dairy farms can do.

 A mini gingerbread cheesecake with whipped cream with a couple bites missing